wbosley/Scheduler/README.md

 <h4>Setting breaks.</h4>

 The form on the right labelled "Form for adding breaks" can be used to add breaks into your next schedule.
 To add a break, fill in the form with the details of your desired break and press "create break".
-To add multiple breaks, change the details of the break form and press "create break" again.
+To add multiple breaks, change the details that you previously entered into the break form and press "create break" again.
 These breaks will be applied to your generated schedule when you press "schedule tasks".
 The break form can be seen below.

 <img src="Images/breaks.png" width = "300">